 Sitting in 550 acres of beautiful North Warwickshire countryside, the Belfry is a stunning spot for a round of golf.
 Follow in the footsteps of golfing legends, improve your swing with some tuition or have your own Ryder Cup competition at the mini golf.

 Situated in the lush greenery of Perry Park, the Alexander Stadium hosts national and international athletics, as well as music events and one day festivals.
 A recent refurbishment means, whatever brings you to the stadium, you’ll have a great time in its top notch facilities.

-Whether it’s tennis or squash, a swim or a class, you’ll find just what you need to make an energetic day of it at Birmingham’s premier private members' leisure club.
-If spectating is more your style, Edgbaston Priory Club also hosts world-class players each year at the Aegon Classic tennis tournament.
+Whether it’s tennis or squash, a swim or a class, you’ll find just what you need to make an energetic day of it at Edgbaston Priory Club.
+If spectating is more your style, the club also hosts world-class players each year at the Aegon Classic tennis tournament.

 St Andrew’s is a 30,000-seater stadium that’s home to Birmingham City Football Club.
 The team have been fighting to recapture their place in the top flight of British football for a while so expect to see ambitious, energetic football from the Blues on match day.

 If rugby’s your sport, head just under an hour out of Birmingham and you’ll find Sixways Stadium, the home of Worcester Warriors Rugby Football Club.
 Currently battling it out in rugby union’s top division, if you make it to a match you’ll be guaranteed an epic bit of action.